galderz/fibula/fibula-bootstrap/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/fibula-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/fibula-bootstrap-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

-## Related Guides

-- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

 ## Provided Code